Logo

 Ponzi and pyramid schemes“Returns” are paid from new deposits; referral incentives keep the loop going until it collapses.

-Fake giveaways“Send one, get two” promotions push victims to transfer crypto to a scam address.
+Fake giveaways“Send one, get two” promotions pressure victims to transfer crypto to a scam address.

 Impersonation scamsFraudsters pose as executives, influencers, support staff, or “mentors” to build trust and direct deposits.

-Rug pullsTeams hype a token or project, then pull liquidity or abandon the project after raising funds.
+Rug pullsTeams hype a token or project, then pull liquidity or abandon the effort after raising funds.

-Pump-and-dump groupsCoordinated buying inflates a price, then organizers sell into the spike and late buyers eat the losses.
+Pump-and-dump groupsCoordinated buying inflates a price, after which organizers sell into the spike and late buyers absorb the losses.

 List of Fake Crypto Exchanges

-Here are widely reported sham platforms that relied on polished interfaces, fabricated performance, and hollow claims.
-If any of these names or domains surface while you research, give them a wide berth.
+Below are examples of sham platforms that relied on polished interfaces, staged performance, and claims that weren’t supported by verifiable oversight.
+If any of these names or lookalike domains appear during your research, treat them as a warning sign and verify independently.

 Fake Exchange NameScam TacticsReported Outcomes